Addressing Core Issues:

 While other programs may provide temporary relief from various aspects of this web of complex issues, ultimately there can be no lasting solution without Christ.
 The problems will continue to spiral, each into the next, unless the cycle is broken.
 Christ came to bring freedom to the captive and release to the oppressed.
 In every possible way, these women are held captive and oppressed by their complex circumstances.
 Finding Jesus is the beginning of their ultimate transformation.
 As each woman finds Christ, and the hope that is available in Him, He will begin the process of transforming her into His likeness, each woman in the way He has determined – for His glory and her good.

-The commitment of Women of Hope is to walk beside these precious women and address their heart-felt needs through holistic development.
+The commitment of Women of Hope is to walk beside these precious women and address their heart-felt needs through wholistic development.
 A key factor to their development is being sure that the women, and their communities, are involved in identifying the problems as well becoming the solutions to the problems.

 As the women understand that they are made in the image of God and have intrinsic value, they find relief from hopelessness and start to gain a sense of dignity.
 As they yield their lives to Christ and come into relationship with Him they begin to sense the purpose that He has for them in this life.
 Finally, having regained their dignity and found a purpose, they begin to walk the path toward true transformation.